Card-not-present transaction: Fraud

 The United States Federal Trade Commission uncovered an operation running from 2006 to 2010 that netted more than $10 million in fraudulent charges on credit and debit cards.
 The perpetrators used more than 100 merchant accounts that they had created to do the billing.

 Each merchant account was attached to an Employer Identification Number belonging to a real merchant with a similar-sounding name.

 Each merchant account was tied to an 800-number from CallMe800.
 Each account was also tied to a website they had created.
-They also rented physical addresses from companies which rent virtual offices, such as formerly Regus, for each merchant account.
+They also rented physical addresses from companies which rent virtual offices, such as Regus (now IWG), for each merchant account.
 These virtual office companies, which did not know of and were otherwise not involved in the scam, would then forward any mail received at the virtual office to Earth Class Mail, a digital mailroom service that scanned mail from the physical address of the merchant account and forwarded it as a PDF to email accounts that the scammers had established.
 The scammers also ensured that when they checked their online merchant accounts, that they used an IP address located near the billing address so as not to arouse suspicion.

 A charge of $9 was processed on about one million credit cards over the four-year period.
 Each card was billed a single time.
 Credit card companies only investigate if the charge is more than $10 because it costs about that much to run an investigation.
 Then the money was moved to bank accounts in Lithuania, Estonia, Latvia, Bulgaria, Cyprus, and Kyrgyzstan where the money could not be traced or recovered.
 The perpetrators experimented with a 20-cent charge and that generated more suspicion than the $9 charge.
 Only about 10 percent of the fraudulent charges were ever reported or contested by the card owner that was billed.